sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 before GECCO.
 That way, students will be able to enjoy and learn during the conference proper without the burden of having to work on the S3 projects.
 GECCO tutorials and workshops will be an integral part of the S3.
+You can [register now](http://www.cvent.com/d/66q2lw/4W) in the GECCO registration site.

 Students are expected to: